 Now add your Parmesan rind, salt and pepper and mix well and let simmer on low for 15 minutes.

-While your your minestrone simmers you will want to start bringing a medium pot of water to a boil to make your pasta.
+While your your Italian minestrone soup simmers, you will want to start bringing a medium pot of water to a boil to make your pasta.
 This step is done separately because if we add the pasta to the soup while it is cooking, the pasta will drink up all of the broth.

-We also add one more layer of flavor in this soup by tossing the cooked pasta with olive oil and freshly grated parmesan.
-When ready to serve, the pasta is added to soup bowls then the minestrone is ladled over top.
+We also add one more layer of flavor in this Italian soup by tossing the cooked pasta with olive oil and freshly grated parmesan.
+When ready to serve the minestrone, the pasta is added to soup bowls then the minestrone is ladled over top.